top of page

 Construction Accidents

-Causes & Risks of Construction Accidents & Injuries in Fort Lauderdale
+Common Causes and Risks of Construction Accidents

 • Falling from scaffolding or ladders